Skip to main content

 Are you dealing with complications following your work-related accident?
 Was your claim recently denied, and you are struggling to obtain the assistance you are so desperately in need of?
 Don’t hesitate a moment longer—our team from Hickey & Turim, S.C. is prepared to help you.
 No matter the reason for the denial, we can help understand what happened and strategize the best way to move forward.
 To learn more, contact our Glendale workers’ compensation lawyers to get started.

 There is no question too great or small about your workers’ compensation claim.
-Feel free to reach out to a workers’ compensation lawyer from Hickey & Turim, S.C. today to set up a consultation and speak about your case.
+Feel free to reach out to our team to set up a consultation and speak about your case.
 We can answer your questions, take a look at what happened to see if you have a good shot at winning your case, and will give you the best advice we can on how to proceed.
 The ultimate decisions you make will be up to you, but we can help explain legally what you may be entitled to and what the best decisions to get compensation could be.

 What is workers’ compensation?